amarula/dyndesign/docs/class_builder.md

     ...
 ```

-Below is the complete syntax for Configurator classes.
+Below is the complete syntax for the Configurator classes.

 ``` py
 class ConfiguratorClass: